Venly/react-demo/connect-sdk/README.md

 2. Follow the [authentication guide](https://docs.venly.io/docs/widget-authentication) to obtain your Client ID and setup your redirect URLs

-3. Setup your environment variables in `.env.local`
+3. Setup your environment variables in `.env`
 - `VITE_CLIENT_ID` - your Widget Client ID
 - `VITE_ENV` - environment can be either `production` or `sandbox` (defaults to `production`).